filodej/filodej.github.com/_posts/2013-04-20-using-c-11-move-semantics-to-enhance-code-safety.md

 		size_type m_length;
 	};

-This implementation works relatively well as far as noone violates a single rule:
+This implementation works relatively well as far as no one violates a single rule:

 >  Lifetime of the `convert<>` object may never exceed lifetime of the `string` it is converting